jundalisay/superb/content/en/research/confucius/analects/chapter-1.md

 {{< /l >}}

 {{< r a="Tsz-kung"  >}}
-Tsz-kung asked=  "What do say of the poor who do not cringe and fawn?
+What do say of the poor who do not cringe and fawn?
 What of the rich who are without pride and haughtiness?
 {{< /r >}}

 {{< l ava="Confucius" >}}